btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 ### Removing Printers

-Before removing a printer, it may be helpful to list out all of the printers use the `-v` switch of the `lpstat` executable:
+Before removing a printer, it may be helpful to list out all of the printers using the `-v` switch of the `lpstat` executable:

 ```
 $ lpstat -v